Data protection declaration

 Any data subject affected by the processing of personal data is entitled to revoke consent to the processing of personal data at any time.

 The controller has integrated components from Youtube on this website.
 The operator is YouTube LLC with headquarters in 901 Cherry Avenue, San Bruno, CA 94066, USA.
-The person responsible for the processing of personal data if a data subject lives outside the US or Canada is …
+YouTube, LLC is a subsidiary of Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, USA.

 We use among others the provider YouTube for the integration of videos.